CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 # Step 4: Data Sharing

+SD Connect user interface provides a simple way of sharing containers between different projects.

-To share a container with another CSC project (and thus one of your colligues or collaborators) using SD Connect you need to:
+To share a container with another CSC project (and thus one of your colligues or collaborators) you need to:

 * **know in advance the SD Account of the CSC project you want to share a contaner with** (see above in Step1, where this can be found)

-* in the browser page click on the icon **share** next to the conatiner of interest.
+* in the browser page click on the **share** button on the row of the container in the container listing

-In the next window called **Share the container** :
+Clicking the button takes you to **Share the container**  view, in which the user needs to specify the project/projects the container is going to be shared to, and what rights to give:

 * select **Grant read permission** if you want your colleagues to be able to see the files and folder inside the container and dowload them